saplumbaga/jquery.pan/README.md

 Features:

-- Automatically add zoom and pan to any images or elements with images
+- Automatically add zoom and pan to any images or elements with images inside
 - Auto-pan alongside pointer movement
 - Zoom in and out support.
 You can increase or decrease the zoom level with specific buttons or with the mouse wheel
 - Image rotation support with zoom and pan
-- Link button to open links if the image has a wrapping link
+- Link button to open links if the image has a wrapping link (in any parent element)
 - Support for mobile devices.
 You can pan by dragging the zoomed image
 - Support from IE10+ and all modern desktop and mobile browsers
 - Just 2KB minified and gzipped